 - Bank Fraud

-Taking matters into your hands is not the answer.
+Taking matters into your own hands is not the answer.
 Waiting and thinking the case will go away is not the answer.
-It is important to obtain counsel that fully understands the charges you are facing and can provide a solid defense on your behalf.
-Our strategic defense begins from our first contact.
+It is important to retain an attorney that fully understands the charges you are facing and can provide a solid defense on your behalf.
+Our strategic defense begins with our first client contact.
 If you or someone in your family has been accused of a crime, having an attorney who can intervene from the beginning can assist in shaping the case in your favor.
 Even if we are contacted after charges have been filed, we may be able to alleviate major charges or reduce the penalties you are facing.

-We have successfully defended adult and juvenile clients for many years and are strategic, and aggressive when needed, in our defense tactics.
+We have successfully defended adult and juvenile clients for many years and are strategic, and aggressive when needed.
 We have built a stellar reputation of handling serious cases with professionalism and skill.

 How can we help you?